 Next week, the first meeting of the US Faster Payments Council will convene in Chicago.
 It will represent the end of a long journey.
 For the last five years, the Federal Reserve convened a diverse set of stakeholders to create a governance body for the new payments regime.

 The FPC originated out of market demand for faster payments.
-The Federal Reserve’s 2015 report, Strategies for Improving the U.S. Payments System, galvanized the industry, ultimately leading to the development of the 330+-member Faster Payments Task Force ("FPTF") and the Governance Framework Formation Team (the "GFFT").
+The Federal Reserve’s 2015 report, Strategies for Improving the U.S. Payments System, galvanized the industry, ultimately leading to the development of the 330+-member Faster Payments Task Force ("FPTF").
 Through that activity, consumer organizations, business end-users, financial institutions, payment network operators, technology providers, and others came together to chart the course for faster payments, and as a result, the Faster Payments Council was born.

 What is the Future of Faster payments in the United States?